xuuuluuu/SemEval-Triplet-data/README.md

-# Knowing What, How and Why: A Near Complete Solution for Aspect-based Sentiment Analysis
+# Knowing What, How and Why: A Near Complete Solution for Aspect-based

-Knowing What, How and Why: A Near Complete Solution for Aspect-based Sentiment Analysis (In AAAI 2020)
+Sentiment Analysis (In AAAI 2020)

 https://arxiv.org/pdf/1911.01616.pdf